lsst-sitcom/sitcomtn-025/index.rst

 This will be a prioritized list of which functionalities should be implemented in which order.

-.. _Other Findings and Recommendations:
+.. _Other Findings and Identified Issues:

 Other Findings and Identified Issues
 ====================================